-Challenging behaviours can be defined as any behaviour, clinical performance or health status that is impacting on a student’s ability to meet the requirements of the placement, profession or workplace code of conduct (Australian Learning and Teaching Council, 2010).
+Challenging behaviours include any behaviour, clinical performance or health status that is impacting on a student’s ability to meet the requirements of the placement, profession or workplace code of conduct (Australian Learning and Teaching Council, 2010).
 Examples of behaviour that a student supervisor may observe that demonstrate a student is experiencing difficulty include:

 - Emotional problems including high anxiety or stress